-Service staff, which regularly maintains the above-ground and some segments of the below-ground facilities, YCWA understands that the infrastructure is showing its age.
-Further, the above-ground facilities (i.e., primarily water hydrants) at recreation facilities are generally in fair condition and categorically do not meet accessible guidelines.
+The primary below-ground infrastructure of the water system is more than 40 years old.
+Based on incidental information from both YCWA staff, which operates the water treatment facility and occasionally maintains aspects of the water system, and Forest Service staff, which regularly maintains the above-ground and some segments of the below-ground facilities, YCWA understands that the infrastructure is showing its age.
+Further, the above-ground facilities (i.e., primarily water spigots) at recreation facilities are generally in fair condition and categorically do not meet accessible guidelines.